scFAIR/scFAIR_schema/schema/7.1.0/README.md

 **Note:** Terms in italic are auto-filled by the CZI CELLxGENE submission pipeline. scFAIR schema still consider them as required.
 They should match their ontology id paired field entries and/or requirements.

+**Note 2:** You can refer to this [Table](https://github.com/scFAIR/scFAIR_schema/blob/main/schema/7.1.0/schema.md#appendix-b-relevant-ontologies) to know which ontologies to use for annotating your tissues, cell-types, ... depending on your species.

 **AnnData.h5ad**
 * [`AnnData.raw.X`](https://github.com/scFAIR/scFAIR/blob/main/schema/7.1.0/schema.md#x-matrix-layers) [`scipy.sparse.csr_matrix`] - Main dataset.
 Raw counts (not normalized).
 Fix the dimension for all other metadata.
 Contains all genes and filtered cells.
 * [`AnnData.X`](https://github.com/scFAIR/scFAIR/blob/main/schema/7.1.0/schema.md#x-matrix-layers) - Main dataset.
 Normalized counts.
 Should be the same dimension than `AnnData.raw.X`. **Exception** (not recommended):  if `AnnData.raw.X` is NOT provided, it can be the raw count matrix.